e-democracy/edem.content.layout/README.txt

 :Author: `Bill Bushey`_
 :Contact: Bill Bushey <bill.bushey@e-democracy.org>
 :Date: 2013-11-20
-:Organization: `E-Democracy.org`_
+:Organization: `E-Democracy`_
-:Copyright: This document is licensed under a `Creative Commons Attribution-Share Alike 3.0 License`_ by `E-Democracy.org`_.
+:Copyright: This document is licensed under a `Creative Commons Attribution-Share Alike 3.0 License`_ by `E-Democracy`_.

 Introduction
 ============

-This product provides the layouts for browser pages on E-Democracy.org.
+This product provides the layouts for browser pages on forums.e-democracy.org.
 It is based on `gs.content.layout`_, the product that provides layouts for browser pages for `GroupServer`_.

 Groups Listing Content Provider
 ===============================